 The more flexibility patients have in terms of where they can access telehealth services, the faster adoption rates will increase.
 Fifteen states and the District of Columbia now include schools as originating sites, and thirteen states now include the home as an originating site, although certain restrictions apply.

 As of now, Medicaid mostly covers live video consultations, while other telehealth services aren’t as widely reimbursed, including remote patient monitoring and store-and-forward, which means collecting a patient’s medical information and then passing it along to another facility for review.
 But as more states expand telehealth coverage, healthcare providers can start offering these additional telehealth services instead of focusing solely on live video consultations.

 Many of these new laws are just now going into effect, so it may take several months before we see more care providers embracing and adopting telehealth services.
 If 2018 was any indication of what’s to come in the healthcare industry, more states and providers will embrace telehealth in the future.
 Laws are often slow to change, so adoptions rates won’t transform overnight.
 But as these trends continue, telehealth adoption rates will continue to rise.

 Federal and state legislatures also have more work to do when it comes to expanding telehealth coverage.
 These laws should cover telehealth services for all individuals, regardless of where they live.
 Accessing these services is important for all consumers, not just those living in rural areas.
 The federal government can also invest in more telehealth research, helping providers make sound decisions regarding the future of their practice.

-Visit InTouch Health to learn more about one of the best telemedicine companies in the industry and how their software is making a difference.
+Visit InTouch Health to learn more about the #1 virtual care platform in the industry and how its solutions are making a difference.